-#4 Updated by Techjar almost 4 years ago
+#4 Updated by Techjar over 4 years ago

 Scratch that, some effects still need EFB to RAM to render correctly (or even at all).
 So, what, are only texture EFB copies scalable, and not RAM EFB copies?
 And if that's the case, what is going on that's causing this?
 EFB copies being stored in RAM when they could be stored in a texture?

 #11 Updated by Bighead.0 over 4 years ago

 This is another issue I've known about for some time.
 A while back I tried to understand it because I did the textures for these guys in the PMTTYD texture pack.
 I don't know the technical side of why it happens, but I can share my observations.